-Public and Patient Involvement
+Public and Patient Involvement & Engagement

 To ensure the success of SCONe research, the perspectives of patients and the public are crucial.

-About Public and Patient Involvement
+About Public and Patient Involvement & Engagement

-Current PPI work in SCONe
+Current PPI&E work in SCONe

 SCONe PPI group in progress